AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 ![Accessibility tab](/help/adaptive-forms/assets/accordion_accessibility.png)

-Text for Screen Readers uses a Text-To-Speech (TTS) engine to convert information into speech.
+On the **Accessibility** tab, values are set for [ARIA accessibility](https://www.w3.org/WAI/standards-guidelines/aria/) labels for the component.
 You can listen to information  through headphones or speakers.
 Various options are available for using the text for screen reader:
 * **Custom text**: Select this option to use the custom text as an audio text.
 Selecting this option displays the Custom Text dialog box.
 You can add relevant information in the Custom Text dialog box.
-The information in Custom Text dialog box
 * **Description**: Select this option to use the description as an audio text.
 * **Title**: Select this option to use the title as an audio text.
 * **Name**: Select this option to use the name as an audio text.